iOS Swift SDK

 model_id

-(Required) Unique local identifier to identify the model.
+(Required) A unique local identifier to identify the model.
+It can be an arbitrary one.

 model_lib